TanStack/query/README.md

 - Automatically manages and garbage collects unused cache data
 - Supports retries and even exponential/custom back-off delays
 - Provides a declarative API for invalidating and managing cached responses.
+- Built with and for React hooks
+- 7kb gzipped

 ## Hat Tipping